LouisLin3409/rp2040-freertos-labs/README.md

 # rp2040-freertos-template
 This is a template project for developing FreeRTOS based applications on Raspberry Pi RP2040 based boards.
 This template uses the "official" RP2040 port from the Raspberry Pi Foundation.
-My previous repo used the generic Cortex M0 port so this one corrects that.
-Previous Repo retained as tutorials rely on it.

-Unmodified, this project will spawn a single task to rapidly blink the LED on and off.
+This project is based on the original [LearnEmbeddedSystems/rp2040-freertos-template](https://github.com/LearnEmbeddedSystems/rp2040-freertos-template.git) repository, licensed under the MIT License.

+## Upcoming Exercises

+In future updates, this project will include various FreeRTOS exercises, such as:
+- Task management
+- Inter-task communication
+- Synchronization and timers